jesusmartinoza/GoPokemon/README.md

 # GoPokemon
 Game built with OpenGL and GLUT, the goal is to dodge the pokeballs.
 It's the opposite of PokemonGo.
- - Obj Reader
+ - OBJ Reader
- - AAABB collision
+ - AABB collision
  - 3D transforms(Scale, rotation, translate) using matrices
  - Generate Bezier